CISecurity/ControlsAssessmentSpecification/control-1/control-1.1.rst

 1.1: Utilize an Active Discovery Tool
 =====================================

-Utilize an active discovery tool to identify devices connected to the organization’s network and update the hardware asset inventory.
+Utilize an active discovery tool to identify devices connected to the organization’s network and update the enterprise asset inventory.

 .. list-table::
 	:header-rows: 1